Playback speed

 While Marketing His Supposed Tough Leadership and "High Standards" for Government Office

-In today’s press conference, Christopher Luxon re-affirmed his government’s commitment to bringing back the live animal export ban: claiming that National will do it to a “gold standard”.
+In today’s press conference, Christopher Luxon re-affirmed his government’s commitment to REPEALING the live animal export ban: claiming that National will do it to a “gold standard”.

 Heard of that term before?